-I see this post as related to the photos of the ancient pine and hemlock of Cook Forest (my previous post).
-The 350 year old trees are preserved because of the foresight of a man who made a fortune cutting trees but wanted to save one area so future generations could experience the woods — that there was value in preserving as well as using Creation.
+This post is related to the photos of the ancient pine and hemlock of Cook Forest (my previous post).
+The 350 year old trees were preserved because of the foresight of a man who made a fortune cutting trees but wanted to save one area so future generations could experience the woods.

-Excerpts from an essay by Thomas Alexander, Lemuel Hardison Redd Jr. Professor of Western American History at Brigham Young University.
+Excerpts from an essay by Thomas Alexander, Professor of Western American History at Brigham Young University.

 "The Mormon view—as taught by Joseph Smith and reinforced by Brigham Young and his colleagues—bore little relationship to classic American agrarianism or to nineteenth-century capitalism.
 The earth and its animal and vegetable inhabitants were living organisms with souls—not possessions, much less commodities.
 Every living thing occupied a place in God’s domain, and while each creation—the earth, the animals, the plants, and human beings—relied on one another, none owned the earth.
 As a living creation of God, the earth belonged only to Him, and it had an end in itself."

 "The Mormon settlers’ need for timber, which they satisfied by cutting free timber on the public lands, subverted doctrines of stewardship, the living earth, and the sanctity of life.
 Increasingly after the first decade, the prophets seemed unable to infuse the membership and the concepts of the unity of all living things that Joseph Smith and Brigham Young had taught, and Brigham Young seems to have become less conscious of it himself."